JarkkoPar/Utility_AI/README.md

 Start by adding a UtilityAIAgent to your scene.
 Next you can add the Sensors as the childs of the AI agent node.
 And then add the Behaviours.
 It is expected that any sensors are before behaviours.

-Then add considerations to the Behaviours you have added.
-And finally the Actions.
+Then add considerations to the Behaviours you have added and connect them to sensors by setting the input_sensor_nodepath property on the considerations.
+And finally, add the Actions to the behaviour.

 In your code update the sensor's `sensor_value` with a floating point value between 0.0 and 1.0.
 Then run the UtilityAIAgent's `evaluate_options` method and `update_current_behaviour` method to get an `action` to execute.
 You can then get the action by using the `get_current_action` method.
 Do what ever you need to do for the action selected and once done, mark it as finished using the `set_is_finished(true)` method.
 This will allow the current behaviour to step to the next action during the `update_current_behaviour` call.